xster/flutter-wiki/Using-Flutter-in-China.md

+_(This page will be deleted on November 5th 2018; see flutter.io for more recent information)_

 There's now a localized website for Flutter in China, here: https://flutter-io.cn.

 If you’d like to install Flutter using [an installation bundle](https://flutter.io/sdk-archive/), you can replace the domain of the original URL with a trusted mirror to speed it up.
 For example: